alvr-org/ALVR/wiki/ALVR-client-and-streamer-on-separate-networks.md

 Pros:
 * Does not require access to the router interface.
-* You don't need to update the public IP often on the server.
+* You don't need to update the public IP often on the streamer.
 * The connection in encrypted.

 Cons: